 |Wednesday||11:00am – 1:00pm||Jessica Clark|

 |Wednesday||2:00pm –3:30pm||Jessica Clark|

-Note: Please note that we are currently working on a Drop-In Writing Lab at Brown County, Fayette and North campuses for fall semester.
-If you need a Writing Tutor, please visit our Tutor Directory to locate a tutor for a one-on-one appointment.
+Note: Please note that we are currently working on a Drop-In Writing Lab for Brown County and Fayette campuses for Summer Semester 2015.
+If you need a tutor, please visit our Tutor Directory to locate a tutor for a one-on-one appointment.